palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

 Dynamic columns create wide rows in Cassandra, because they generate many (Cassandra) dynamic columns.
 This may add limits to the scalability of the data, because all data for a single row key will be stored on a single machine in the cluster.
+Generally, we recommend that row sizes are kept below 100 MB, and below one million dynamic column keys.